AaryaRaut24/Honors-Final-Project/Final-Project/README.md

-# Article Review Website
+## Travellers Guide Website

-Welcome to the project!
-This is a simple web application built with React.js for the frontend and Express.js for the backend, allowing users to create, view, update, and delete review posts.
+Are you confused about where to travell or want to share your experiences to wannabe travellers and help them navigate and have wonderfulll travelling experiences , feel free to do so by adding or updating information .
+This is a simple web application built with React.js for the frontend and Express.js for the backend.

-## Getting Started
+## Requirements

-To get started with this project, follow the instructions below.

-### Prerequisites

-Before you begin, make sure you have the following installed on your system:

 - React.js
 - Express.js